 Funding Study Abroad

+Many students’ biggest concerns when considering whether or not to study abroad is the same: How will I pay for this?
 While this is a very real and legitimate apprehension, with a little research, many students are able to obtain the funding they need in order to study abroad.
 To help you begin this process, we’ve compiled helpful tips and links to financial resources.

 Most students who require financial assistance in order to study abroad obtain it from their home institutions.
 AI strongly encourages students’ first step to be to schedule a meeting with their study abroad advisor to learn more about eligibility requirements and next steps for receiving financial aid.
 Please note that your study abroad advisor is typically different from your academic advisor.
 Most colleges and universities will have a study abroad, international studies or off-campus studies office from which students may seek advice.

 There are hosts of scholarships and grants available for studying abroad.
 Below is a list of resources to get you started.

 Financial Aid Information Page is a free resource on financial aid and lists information about aid and advice about finding aid, with a special section for financial aid for study abroad. http://www.finaid.org/

 University of Minnesota offers helpful and specific funding resources: http://www.istc.umn.edu/financial/index.html